 Just like many cities, there are several versions of Lima that you can experience.
 There is Lima during the day, with all of its historic sites, shops and restaurants.
 And then there is Lima at night, when the music gets a little louder, crowds of locals get a little thicker and the smell of street food starts to permeate the air.

 It all gets tossed together with lots of local libation and the stage is set for a good time.
 You could easily travel to Lima and miss out on the local hot spots where Peruvians party, but not today, we’re here to tell you exactly where to go to join in the fun.

 We had already joined Lima Urban Adventures on a tour of the downtown and a bike ride around the coast.
 So, the decision to also take a “Night Bites and Sights” tour with them, guided by a local who knows exactly where to go, was a no-brainer for us.
-Make sure to keep your bike safe.

 The fact that they took us to several cool bars and brought us to the best street vendors in the area along with tucking our soggy selves safely back into a taxi after negotiating a fair deal for us, proved it to be a very good choice indeed.